 An award-winning poet and literary historian residing in Washington, DC.
-Author of six books of poems, editor of two anthologies, and co-editor of the web exhibit DC Writers’ Homes.
+Author of seven books of poems, two walking tour guidebooks, and editor of two poetry anthologies.

 Poet.
 Editor.
 Literary Historian.